 There are some cons involved as well.

 One obvious disadvantage of under display fingerprint sensors is that both optical-type and ultrasonic sensors are inherently slower and have a higher error rate than the capacitive ones that most people are used to by now.
+Further, they tend to get slower over time and you have to reconfigure your fingerprints to reinstate speed.

 Also, they could add to the repairing cost as smartphone screens are quite vulnerable to damage.